QuentinRa/blog.quentinra.dev/operating-systems/xxx.md

 * priority: the parent rule them all, unless with allow override (??? no sure)
 * `gpupdate /force`
 * gpedit (local)

+WSUS

+* Windows Workstation
+* 3rd party
+* GPO
+* centalized (download once, and deploy, bandwidth--)
+* constraints before deploying because it takes resources, priorities like exposed to the outside or not...

+XXX

+* Redhat sattelite/capsules?
+* Ansible or AWX

+Federation?

+* OpenID
+* SAML
+* OAuth
 </div></div>